deckrack/companion-satellite-rockpis/README.md

 On a DHCP network, each Rock Pi should have a unique hostname.
 This command will randomize the hostname.

 `sudo hostnamectl hostname sat-$RANDOM`

+## Turn a microSD card into a .img on macOS

+1. Identify the microSD disk attached to your mac

+   `diskutil list`

+2. Copy the disk into a compressed .img file.
+Substitute the disk name in for `diskX`.

+   `sudo dd if=/dev/diskX bs=64K | gzip -c > companion-satellite-rockpis.img.gz`